 How soon before my wedding should I contact the Church?

 It is necessary that you speak with one of the clergy of our parish not less than six months before your proposed wedding date.
 This six-month preparation period is the policy of the Archdiocese of San Francisco and cannot be dispensed with at the parish level.
+Contact Deacon Rich Foley for more information.

 What documents do I need?